glouppe/info8010-deep-learning/lecture10.md

 It can be explained away given enough data.

 .footnote[Credits: Kendall and Gal, [What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?](https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf), 2017.]

+???

+Once we have decided on a model of the true data generating process, we face uncertainty in how much we can trust the model or its parameters.

 ---